 17. Every good gift and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation, nor shadow of change.

-18. According to His plan, He gave birth to us by the Word of truth, that we should be the firstfruits, as it were, of His creatures.
+18. As he had determined beforehand, He gave us a new birth by the Word of truth, that we should be a kind of firstfruits of His creatures.

 ¶19.
 Therefore, my beloved brothers, let every man be quick to listen, slow to speak, slow to wrath,